 Reduce Liability Risks

-It’s important for business owners to hire business lawyers early on to help minimize potential liability risks to the business and the owner.
+It’s important to know when to hire a business lawyer to help minimize potential liability risks to the business and the owner.

 Business owners should retain attorneys early on because business lawyers can provide recommendations based on potential legal risks, which business owners may not have considered.